zeroSteiner/AdvancedHTTPServer/README.md

 file.

 ## Features
-AdvancedHTTPServer builds on top of Python's include BaseHTTPServer and provides out of the box support for additional commonly needed features such as:
+AdvancedHTTPServer builds on top of Python's included BaseHTTPServer and provides out of the box support for additional commonly needed features such as:
  - Threading
  - SSL
  - Registering handler functions to HTTP resources